-The undergraduate programme provides an introduction to basic concepts in political science and sociology, Irish society and politics, political sociology, political and social theory, social science research methods and computer skills, European society and politics, public policy, and development theories and practice.
+The undergraduate programme provides an introduction to basic concepts in political science and sociology, Irish society and politics, political sociology, political and social theory, social science research methods and computer skills, European society and politics, public policy, environmental sociology, and development theories and practice.
 Students are also facilitated in choosing a specialist interest from a range of special topics.
 The School of Political Science and Sociology offers a genuinely interdisciplinary social sciences education.
 Students have opportunities during the course of the undergraduate programme.

 The First Year programme in Sociological and Political Studies provides an understanding of major political and social developments taking place in Ireland and the wider world.
 It is a foundation for the study of Sociological and Political Studies in subsequent years while also providing students with the opportunity to acquire knowledge of core ideas in Sociology and Political Science.

 Despite the challenges of global diversity and the pervasiveness of conflict, human beings are also disposed to act co-operatively and collectively, seeking solutions to problems.
 A core theme in sociology and political science concerns how and why societies change, and what alternatives might be possible?
 This course encourages students to explore the links between sociological and political perspectives in relation to real world issues and puzzles.